coolapso/prometheus-youtube-exporter/README.md

 Improvements and suggestions are always welcome.
 Feel free to check for any open issues, or open a new issue or pull request.

-If you like this project and want to support or contribute in a different way, you can:
+If you like this project and want to support / contribute in a different way you can always [:heart: Sponsor Me](https://github.com/sponsors/coolapso) or

 <a href="https://www.buymeacoffee.com/coolapso" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" />